hienvuvg/hienvuvg.github.io/_pages/mmcows.md

     <img src="https://hienvuvg.github.io/files/media/topview_pen_map.png" style="width:80%; height:auto; vertical-align: middle; margin-bottom:15px;" />
 </div>

-The cows are housed in a pen with the size of 20x12 m
+The cows are housed in a 20x12m pen, where they only leave for milking twice daily for approximately 30 min each time.

-anchor locations in [x,y,z]:

-Uwb, camera, indoor sensor setups
-Cow routine: milking, feeding, standing, bunching
+Eight stationary UWB anchors are installed around the pen that work with the neck tags to provide the 3D location of the cows.
+Four high-resolution cameras are mounted at four corners of the pen to capture isometric-view images of the cows.

 <br />